-One particular Sunday, only on our fifth visit a man whom I met a couple of times was given the reigns to teach a topic.
-That in and of itself was odd.
-Most churches never hand the mike to anyone other than the preacher, teacher, musician or staff beseecher.
-Of all the topics, this guy picked to teach about; it was about healing.
+This particular Sunday a man whom I met a couple of times was given the reigns to teach a topic.
+That in and of itself was odd since most churches never hand the mike to anyone other than the preacher, teacher, musician or staff beseecher.
+Of all the topics, this guy picked to teach on, it was about healing.

-Just like I skeptically suspected such a teaching would include, he started off not talking straight from the Bible.
+Just like I suspected such a teaching would have, he started off not talking from the Bible.
 He referenced some ancient saint named Augustine who wrote a book back in the year 426 called Retractions.
-Apparently this guy who had written about his beliefs, that many adhere to this day, decided in his latter days that too many healings had happened to say they ‘stopped’ after the book of Acts was written.
+Apparently, this guy who had written about his beliefs, that many adhere to this day, decided in his latter days that too many healings had happened to say they stopped after the book of Acts was written.
 I guess it is called cessationism.
-In his final writings he retracted some of his staunch stances when he wrote his memoirs way back in 426

 I thought, well so what, but that is interesting.
 I have never seen a person healed (other than my son although at the time I did not know it) but have heard lots of stories and seen what looked like fake stories on YouTube with crazies falling down after somebody smacks them in the head.
-Ha ha, we all know those were not real, er well, maybe, I don’t know.
-I have heard of people asking for prayer and getting well.
-And there was a story or two of people going in for surgery and the doctor comparing x-ray’s from 5 months ago to the last second right before surgery, and lol and behold they could not find the cancer.
+Haha, we all know those were not real, er well, maybe, I don’t know.
+I have heard of people asking for prayer and getting well and those stories of people going in for surgery and the doctor comparing x-ray’s from 5 months ago to the last second right before surgery, and now they can’t find the cancer.
 You know those crazy stories?

-Wait a second I reminded myself.
-Just two weeks ago at this little church the guy sitting across from me told a story about his relative, where that very thing happened (she lived in Florida).
-He doesn’t seem like a nut.
-He owned a small barbecue store, just a normal average guy like me.
+Wait a second I reminded myself, just two weeks ago at this little church the guy sitting across from me gave that story about his sister.
+That very thing happened (she lived in Florida).
+He didn’t seem like a nut.
 I leaned in to hear more.

-The not employed as a ‘pastor’ guy mentioned the word ‘heal’, when searched in most versions of the Bible will pull up at least 120 hits in the New Testament.
-But it is avoided in the mainline beyond, ‘we’ll pray for you,’ when someone says they are sick.
-Yet, only in a few places does it say to sit and pray for a sickness to be healed.
-In fact he mentioned Jesus sent 72 nobody’s (or Average Joe’s ha ha) with the instructions: “If you enter a town and it welcomes you, eat whatever is set before you Heal the sick, and tell them, ‘The Kingdom of God is near you now.’Luke 10:8-9 NLT
+The not employed as a ‘pastor’ guy mentioned the word ‘heal’ in a search in any version of the Bible will pull up at least 120 hits in the New Testament.
+Only in a few places does it say to sit and pray for a sickness to be healed.
+In fact, he mentioned Jesus sent 72 nobodies (or Average Joe’s) with the instructions: “If you enter a town and it welcomes you, eat whatever is set before you.
+Heal the sick, and tell them, ‘The Kingdom of God is near you now.’Luke 10:8-9 NLT

 He asked some other thought-provoking questions; Did Jesus ask God to heal someone or did He just do it?
-In Acts 3 in Joe’s Portico, er (Solomon’s porch) did Peter sit and pray for the cripple to be healed or did he just say, ‘get up and walk’?
-In many examples, did Paul go away and beg God to heal people?
-Or, did it happen just by him laying on hands?
-In other cases it says many signs and wonders happened at the hands of the plain believers and the power to heal was given to ‘all’ of the disciples?
-One example being in Acts 8 by an average dude named Philip, who was not an ‘Apostle’.
+In Acts 3 in Joe’s Portico, (er Solomon’s porch) did Peter sit and pray for the cripple to be healed or did he just say, ‘get up and walk’?
+In many examples did Paul go away and beg God to heal people or did it happen just by him laying on hands?
+In other cases, it says many signs and wonders happened at the hands of the believers and the power to heal was given to ‘all’ of the disciples?
+One example being in Acts 8 by an average dude named Philip.

-He added, power and healing comes at a restful presence of God, not in begging Him to ‘do something’, nor in psyching yourself up like a power lifter ready to lift a free weight.
+He added power and healing comes at a restful presence of God, not in begging Him to ‘do something’, nor in psyching up like a powerlifter ready to lift a free weight.
 The Authority to heal came from and comes from God through His established authority.
 This authority was demonstrated via simple commands: be healed, sickness go away.

-With my many years of hearing church messages I of course know the great commission as mentioned in Matthew 28.
-This non-paid teacher asked a question, ‘why is the other version mentioned in Mark never talked about?’
+With my many years of church fondly know the great commission as mentioned in Matthew 28 a question arose.
+The guy teaching said, why is the other version mentioned in Mark never talked about.
 It starts the same way as in Mathew: “And he said to them, “Go into all the world and proclaim the gospel to the whole creation.
-Whoever believes and is baptized will be saved, but whoever does not believe will be condemned.”
+Whoever believes and is baptized will be saved, but whoever does not believe will be condemned.

 But Mark 16: 15-18 adds in some weirdness – ‘And these signs will accompany those who believe: in my name they will cast out demons; they will speak in new tongues; they will pick up serpents with their hands; and if they drink any deadly poison, it will not hurt them; they will lay their hands on the sick, and they will recover.”

-As I was waiting my shoulder ached from raising the hand so I gave up.
-I took it as a sign of see, this is dumb, get outta here.
-Then, I got a tap on the shoulder and heard this sweet voice say, ‘sir, do you want to be prayed for?’
+As I was waiting I got a tap on the shoulder and heard this sweet voice say, sir, do you want prayed for.
 I turned around and standing behind me was a young lady I later found out was in eighth grade.
 I was like, um sweetheart, I’m waiting for the man to come over here.
 But I didn’t want to hurt her feelings and shoot the poor kids faith down the drain.
 So I said yeah sure.
 (The dueling doubt was heavy in progress).

 She asked, what did you want prayed for?
-I thought for a second, maybe I had a hang nail or something I could tell her about and get this silliness over with.
-But I had a loose chuckle inside going on inside me and I said, alright, it’s my neck.
-She goes, ‘the left side or the right’.
-I flipped my tin man neck (that’s what my kids jokingly call me when I try to dance as my neck and back has always been like a tin man to them, we joked about it often) back and forth a bit and said.
+I thought for a second, maybe I had a hangnail or something I could tell her about and get this silliness over with.
+But I had a chuckle inside going on, and I said, alright, it’s my neck.
+She goes, ‘the left side or the right?’
+I flipped my tin man neck (that’s what my kids jokingly call me when I try to dance as my neck and back has always been like a tin man to them and it makes them laugh) back and forth a bit and said.
 ‘No doubt, it is the left side, can’t turn it at all,’ I said.
 And I could not, at all.

-From there I have no idea what she actually said as she put her hand on the spot on my neck I had just pointed to; and she prayed something pretty simple.
+From there I have no idea what she actually said as she put her hand on the spot on my neck I had just pointed to, and she prayed something pretty simple.
 I honestly have no idea what the words were as a few other people joined in, which was kinda weird as well.
 I could feel a warmth roll from head to shoulders through the neck.
-When they were all done they asked, is it better?
+When they were all done she asked, is it better?

-Regardless, I wasn’t convinced, I needed to go see the man to be sure.
-So I bee-lined to the front and told him what I needed to be prayed for.
+Regardless, I needed to go see THE man to be sure.
+So I bee-lined to the front and told him what I needed.
 He seemed to know I had people praying for me a minute ago and asked what I wanted.
 I told him, and he said, well sometimes it takes a while, so he reached his hand on my shoulder and immediately said, whoa – a bit of stress built up in there huh?
 I told him, I’m in sales work just like you, you know what that stress is like.
-He acknowledged knowing what some of us carry in our shoulders, all the time.
+He acknowledged.
 He then prayed a bit more and asked how’s that?
-I said, it doesn’t feel much different from a minute ago, but I feel a bit more flexible.
+I said it doesn’t feel much different than a minute ago, but I feel a bit more flexible.

-We talked a bit more nonchalantly about his experience he personally had with his feet a time ago.
-He said he thought something was better but until he got home and had a chance to jump around and test it out he wasn’t positive.
-He said, likewise he was a bit skeptical.
-But, all was better and had not returned to that day.
+We talked a bit more nonchalantly about his experience with his feet a time ago.
+He said he thought something was better but until he got home and had a chance to jump around and test it out he wasn’t positive and likewise was a bit skeptical.
+But, all was better and had not returned.

 I went home wondering.
 I had to test things out myself, so I went outside to shoot baskets.
 Swish on the first shot, things were loose.
-I did a reverse lay up and decided to test even further with a few of my old moves I hadn’t tried in years.
-I needed to be sure before, I’d tell too many people about anything wacky like this.
+I did a reverse layup and decided to test even further with a few of my old moves I hadn’t tried in years.
+I needed to be sure before I’ll tell too many people about anything whacky like this.

-So,,,, I waited a month and things were still good.
-I could look in the blind side while driving and turn way way further than before.
-The surrounding pain, that really is what causes all the neck pain, in the shoulders and back, were all better.
-I did some lifting and more testing, everyday.
-I had to be sure before I go talking about this.
+So I waited a month, and things were still good, I could look in the blind side while driving and turn way further than before.
+The surrounding pain that really is what causes all the neck pain, that in the shoulders and back, were all better.
 Waking up in the morning and fearing that I would not be able to move from a stuck position, was gone.
-So at that one month mark I had to tell the people in this little church, there is something going on.
+So at that one month mark I had to tell the people in this little church, something is going on.

-At the 30 day mark I was handed the mike, something I hadn’t had in my hand in a church in a long time because only the preacher, teacher, musician or staff beseecher are allowed to say something in front of people.
-You have to be qualified and approved, and who knows, you might say something weird in front of people.
+At that 30 day mark, I was handed the mike, something I hadn’t had in my hand in a church in a long time because only the preacher, teacher, musician or staff beseecher are allowed to say something in front of people, you have to be qualified and approved.
 I told those in the little church just what I told you above.
 They all cheered, but it wasn’t like it was the first miracle they had seen, it was a routine happening.

 But I could never tell too many people beyond our new home and new family.

 Now, exactly 365 days since May 3, 2015 I tell you.
 My neck pain was not only relieved, it was healed.
 I had to give a year before I could say, I am certain it was a miracle.